clairej12/map-data-collection/README.md

 1. **Install Python**: Ensure you have Python installed on your system (version 3.7 or higher is recommended).
 2. **Set Up the Environment**:
-    - All required packages are listed in the `requirements.txt` file.
-   - **Option 1 (Must have the same computer as me)**: Use the included Python virtual environment:
-     - Activate it by running:
-       ```bash
-       source mapdata/bin/activate
-       ```
-   - **Option 2**: Create a new virtual environment using the provided `setup.sh` script:
+   - **Option 1 (Linux)**: Create a new virtual environment using the provided `setup.sh` script:
      - Run the script:
        ```bash
        chmod +x setup.sh
        ./setup.sh
        ```
-   - **Option 3**: Use your preferred method to set up an environment (e.g., creating a Conda environment).
-Make sure to install the packages listed in `requirements.txt`.
+   - **Option 2**: Use your preferred method to set up an environment (e.g., creating a Conda environment) with the packages listed in `requirements.txt`.
 You can install these by using `pip install -r requirements.txt`.

 ---

 ## Task Description

 You will take on the role of an agent navigating a marked path on a map.
 Your objective is to determine your location along this path based on a series of visual cues.
+Please do not use any additional external information.

 ### Example map
 ![Map](./instructive_images/map.png)